Alternative name: Eurasian Nightjar

 Widespread summer visitor to much of the region.
-Breeds in Ireland (rare) and southern Britain and from Iberia east to the southern Urals and Caspian.
-In the north reaches south-east Norway and southern parts of Sweden and Finland, and across Russia north to about 62 degrees N. Also breeds south to the Mediterranean and on most larger islands, throughout Turkey and the Caucasus and from Morocco to Tunisia in North-West Africa.
+Breeds in Ireland (rare) and southern Britain.
+In the north reaches south-east Norway and southern parts of Sweden and Finland, and across Russia north to about 62 degrees N. Also breeds south to Morocco to Tunisia in North-West Africa and along the Mediterranean and on most larger islands, throughout Turkey and the Caucasus.
+East of there, range goes east to eastern Mongolia and China.
 Range patchy and discontinuous in much of North-Western Europe and still in decline in many areas.

-Begins to leave breeding areas in late July, by early October most have left for sub-Saharan Africa.
+Begins to leave breeding areas in late July, by early October most have left for sub-Saharan Africa (this includes even birds breeding in east Asia).
 The spring return movement is mainly April-May, rarely earlier.

 There are 6 subspecies: